 Sixty-one (61) semester credit hours of social work courses are necessary for the completion of the program.
 Thirty-eight (38) semester hours of foundation courses are required for all students.
-Students may choose either the Children and Family Services or Mental Health and Substance Abuse areas of concentration.
+Students may choose either the Children and Family Services or Mental Health areas of concentration.
 The remaining twenty-three (23) hours include concentration courses, advanced courses or electives.
-Students are required to attend a minimum of one ethics workshop or an ethics conference.
+Students are required to attend a minimum of one ethics workshop or an ethics conference and submit proof of attendance to the School of Social Work